-- 1 Click the Shape tool ( , ) and select a segment, node, or group of nodes on a combined object.
+- 1 Click the Shape tool , and select a segment, node, or group of nodes on a combined object. - 2 Click the Extract subpath button on the property bar.

 After you extract the subpath, the fill and outline properties of the path are removed from the combined object.